LeahRoberts/Embl_Gene_Extractor/README.md

 	HVM52_NODE_75_length_129723_cov_13.136999	CFT073_hly	99.00	7410	73	1	112332	119740	7410	1	0.0	13272

 The first column will become the sequence header.
-The second column name + ".fasta" will be the genome file used to parse the sequence from (which should be located in the "genome_files" directory - see below)
+The second column name + ".fasta" will be the genome file used to parse the sequence from (which should be located in the "genome_files" directory - see below).
 The 9th and 10th column should have the sequence coordinates - if the coordinates are for the reverse strand, the sequence will automatically be reverse complemented.

-2. A directory called "genome_files" containing all the fasta files from which the sequences will be parsed.
+**A directory called "genome_files" containing all the fasta files from which the sequences will be parsed.**

 Script Usage:
 -------------